Merkoba/Harambe/README.md

 This is turned off by default.

-The list can be slightly protected with a password.
+The list can be set to private which requires users to use their key to view.

-This is a word that is needed to be included in the URL.

-This is sent as the `pw` GET parameter.

-For example `site.com/list?pw=bigdrop`
+For example: `site.com/list?key=secretUserKey`

-If `list_password` is `bigdrop`.

 ---